 The Mammography Voucher Program offers low-cost screening mammograms to women in the communities where they live and work.
 Mammograms are provided at no cost to the financially eligible.

 Cancer Outreach Services collaborates with local businesses and community organizations to provide education about cancer detection and prevention to medically underserved, high-risk communities.
-Each year, thousands of people recieve potentially life-saving services from Thompson’s Cancer Outreach Services.
+Each year, thousands of people receive potentially life-saving services from Thompson’s Cancer Outreach Services.